-The Saigh Pediatric Simulation Center at St. Louis Children’s Hospital (SLCH) opened in May 2009 and was used by more than 1600 participants during its first year of operation.
+The Saigh Pediatric Simulation Center at St. Louis Children’s Hospital (SLCH) opened in May 2009.
 The Saigh Center occupies approximately 2,300 square feet on the hospital’s fifth floor and features three high-fidelity electromechanical pediatric mannequins and two simulated patient care rooms.

 Our mission, to improve health care professionals’ skills and competence in caring for children through simulation-based training, is being carried out through programs involving all aspects of pediatric care.
 The center provides individual and team training experiences for health care professionals, residents, fellows, and medical and nursing students.
 It creates an environment that poses no risk to patients and allows practitioners to develop skills and experience in managing complex situations and high-risk conditions.
 Current research studies focus on education for physicians, staff nurses, team performance, and quality and safety concerns.